zencart/documentation/content/dev/release_process/initial_steps.md

 # Testing Prior to the build
 Create a new shop using the branch you are about to build, and run through some tests.
 You want to be confident that what you're building will work.

+**Hopefully you have been testing up until now and have not introduced major changes right before the build.**  This will give you a much greater chance of success.

 # Release Documentation